Shivraj1712/js-practice-digital-clock./README.md

 ## Notes
 - **Non-responsive** — designed only for desktop view.
-- Not intended as a portfolio project, purely for JavaScript practice.
+- purely for JavaScript practice.

 ## Technologies Used
 - HTML5